Chief Constable Stuart Hyde could be 'asked to leave'

 In October, Mr Hyde was cleared of serious misconduct by the Independent Police Complaints Commission (IPCC) but an investigation by South Wales Police continued.

 The investigating officer's report said he did not find evidence of misconduct but included 36 recommendations, 12 of which related directly to Mr Hyde.

 Mr Rhodes said the report showed Mr Hyde had breached force credit card guidelines on 50% of his card uses.

 He said he had not provided proper receipts, had "on occasion" bought personal items which he then reimbursed and had used the card within the force area, which is not permitted.

 Mr Hyde said he had "always promptly reimbursed every penny" if he used the card for non-policing purposes.

-He was also accused of not recording some gifts and hospitality and to have taken "numerous" overseas trips, although he said all were "authorised and for a proper policing purpose".'No jurisdiction'
+He was also accused of not recording some gifts and hospitality and to have taken "numerous" overseas trips, although he said all were "authorised and for a proper policing purpose".

 In a statement, PCC Mr Rhodes said Mr Hyde had showed "poor judgement" by using air miles accrued on police business to pay for a personal trip.